Laburnum anagyroides aka Common Laburnum

 Common Laburnum, Golden Rain Tree, Golden Chain

-How to care for Common Laburnum
+How difficult is it to take care of Common Laburnum

 With a bit of knowledge and dedication, you can successfully care for Common Laburnum, making it a rewarding choice for those seeking a moderate challenge.